 About

 I'm Nick, a seemingly rare breed of software engineer that aims for functional and optimization rather than eyecandy and ease.
-I'm the owner and operator of the oldnet archival site Worlio.com and a member of the indie game studio Canithesis Interactive.
+I'm the former owner of the oldnet archival site Worlio.com and a member of the indie game studio Canithesis Interactive.

 I enjoy programming and tinkering with software.
 I'm also an oldnet archivist, one focused on archiving old Internet software and services and trying to restore them.